-Caulk is a versatile substance which is able to fill in gaps inside and outside your home.
-Outside, it is great at stopping air and moisture which could enter your home through.
+Caulk is a versatile substance that is able to fill in gaps inside and outside your home.
+Outside, it is great at stopping air and moisture which could enter your home.
 Did you know that caulking could help prevent the growth of mold and mildew in your home?

-But the caulking that you choose will depend on several things.
-This includes the material you will be applying it to, where you will be caulking on your home’s exterior, and the climate which you live in.
+The caulking that you choose will depend on several things.
+This includes the substrate that you are applying it to, where you will be caulking on your home’s exterior, and the climate in which you live.

 Caulking products come in a variety of types and are ideal for different settings.
 Read on, and we’ll walk you through these caulks so you know which one to use for your home.

-It is also a very durable material and can last up to 30 years!
-This caulk is particularly effective for filling in wood siding as well as small gaps you find in your window and door frames.
+It is also a very durable material.
+Expect premium versions to last between 4 – 8 years!
+Latex caulking is particularly effective for filling in expansion joints outside wood siding as well as small gaps in window and door frames.

-Acrylic caulk is another versatile, water-based, exterior caulk.
+Acrylic caulk is another versatile, water-based exterior caulk.
 It is easy to apply and also clean up.
-It can be used on the majority of exterior cracks and gaps that are narrower than .25 in.
+It can be used on most exterior cracks and gaps narrower than 1/4 inch.

-Acrylic latex caulk is similar in durability to latex and can last between 15 and 25 years.
-Aside from being easy to paint over, the material also comes in a variety of colors which allows it to fit in with a variety of surfaces.
+Acrylic latex caulk offers similar durability to latex.
+But this caulking is more resistant and is fortified with more and better quality acrylic polymers that can last between 10 to 25 years.
+Aside from being easy to paint over, this caulking also comes in various colors, enabling it to match a variety of interior and exterior surfaces.

-Similar to its latex brother, acrylic caulk works best when then the outside temperature is above 40 degrees.
+Like its latex brother, acrylic caulk works best when the outside temperature is above 40 degrees.

 Exterior Silicone Caulk